-Common Name Scientific Name Species At Risk Act (Sch 1) Endangered Species Act COSEWIC Provincial (SRank)4 Habitat Requirements Potential to Occur on Site Bobolink Dolichonyx oryzivorus THR THR S4B In Ontario, the bobolink breeds in grasslands or graminoid dominated hayfields with tall vegetation.
+Common Name Scientific Name Species At Risk Act (Sch 1) Endangered Species Act COSEWIC Provincial (SRank) Habitat Requirements5 Bobolink Dolichonyx oryzivorus - THR THR S4B In Ontario, the bobolink breeds in grasslands or graminoid dominated hay with tall vegetation.
 Bobolinks prefer grassland habitat with a broad-leaf component and a substantial litter layer.
-They have low tolerance for presence of woody vegetation and are sensitive to extensive mowing.
-They are found in greater numbers in old fields where mowing and re-sowing are infrequent.
+They have low tolerance for press of woody vegetation and are sensitive to extensive mowing.
+They are four greater numbers in old fields where mowing and re-sowing are infrequent.
 Their nest is woven from grasses and forbs.
-It is built on the ground, in dense vegetation, usually under the cover of one or more broad-leaved forbs.
-Low Canada warbler Cardellina canadensis THR SC THR S4B In Ontario, breeding habitat for the Canada warbler consists of moist mixed forests with a well-developed shrubby understory.
+It is built on the ground, in de vegetation, usually under the cover of one or more broad-leaved forbs.
+Canada warbler Cardellina canadensis THR SC THR S4B In Ontario, breeding habitat for the Canada warbler consists of moist mixe forests with a well-developed shrubby understory.
 This includes low-lying areas such as cedar and alder swamps, and riparian thickets.
-It is also found in densely vegetated regenerating forest openings.
-Suitable habitat often contains a developed moss layer and an uneven forest floor.
-Nests are well concealed on or near the ground in dense shrub or fern cover, often in stumps, fallen logs, overhanging stream banks or mossy hummocks.
-Moderate Cerulean warbler Setophaga cerulea SC THR END S3B In Ontario, breeding habitat of the cerulean warbler consists of second-growth or mature deciduous forest with a tall canopy of uneven vertical structure and a sparse understory.
+It is also fo densely vegetated regenerating forest openings.
+Suitable habitat often co a developed moss layer and an uneven forest floor.
+Nests are well conce on or near the ground in dense shrub or fern cover, often in stumps, fallen overhanging stream banks or mossy hummocks.
+Cerulean warbler Setophaga cerulea SC THR END S3B In Ontario, breeding habitat of the cerulean warbler consists of second-gre or mature deciduous forest with a tall canopy of uneven vertical structure sparse understory.
 This habitat occurs in both wet bottomland forests and upland areas, and often contains large hickory and oak trees.
-This species may be attracted to gaps or openings in the upper canopy.
-The cerulean warbler is associated with large forest tracks, but may occur in woodlots as small as 10 ha.
-Nests are usually built on a horizontal limb in the mid-story or canopy of a large deciduous tree.
-Low Chimney swift Chaetura pelagica THR THR THR S4B, S4N In Ontario, chimney swift breeding habitat is varied and includes urban, suburban, rural and wooded sites.
-They are most commonly associated with towns and cities with large concentrations of chimneys.
-Preferred nesting sites are dark, sheltered spots with a vertical surface to which the bird can grip.
-Unused chimneys are the primary nesting and roosting structure, but other anthropogenic structures and large diameter cavity trees are also used.
-Low - Moderate Common nighthawk Chordeiles minor THR SC THR S4B These aerial foragers require areas with large open habitat.
-This includes farmland, open woodlands, clearcuts, burns, rock outcrops, alvars, bog ferns, prairies, gravel pits and gravel rooftops in cities.
-Low Eastern meadowlark Sturnella magna THR THR S4B In Ontario, the eastern meadowlark breeds in pastures, hayfields, meadows and old fields.
-Eastern meadowlarks prefer moderately tall grasslands with abundant litter cover, high grass proportion, and a forb component.
-They prefer well drained sites or slopes, and sites with different cover layers.
-Low
+This specie be attracted to gaps or openings in the upper canopy.
+The cerulean warbl associated with large forest tracks, but may occur in woodlots as small as ha.
+Nests are usually built on a horizontal limb in the mid-story or canopy large deciduous tree.
+Chimney swift Chaetura pelagica THR THR THR S4B, S4N In Ontario, chimney swift breeding habitat is varied and includes urban, suburban, rural and wooded sites.
+They are most commonly associated towns and cities with large concentrations of chimneys.
+Preferred nesting are dark, sheltered spots with a vertical surface to which the bird can grip.
+Unused chimneys are the primary nesting and roosting structure, but othe anthropogenic structures and large diameter cavity trees are also used.
+Common nighthawk Chordeiles minor THR SC THR S4B These aerial foragers require areas with large open habitat.
+This includes farmland, open woodlands, clearcuts, burns, rock outcrops, alvars, bog fe prairies, gravel pits and gravel rooftops in cities.
+Eastern meadowlark Sturnella magna - THR THR S4B In Ontario, the eastern meadowlark breeds in pastures, hayfields, meadow and old fields.
+Eastern meadowlarks prefer moderately tall grasslands wir abundant litter cover, high grass proportion, and a forb component.
+They well drained sites or slopes, and sites with different cover layers.